tpoisot/ms_spegen_cooc/ms.md

 parasitism networks, reinforcing the idea that structural constraints such as that introduced by connectance may be driving emergent network properties.

+\clearpage

 # Discussion

-Several mechanisms have been proposed to explain the co-occurrence of potentially competing species, including behavior [@abr06], spatial or temporal heterogeneity [@wil94], and trade-offs associated with species interactions [@mcp96; @ega04; @poi11a].
+Several mechanisms have been proposed to explain the co-occurrence of potentially competing species, including behavior [@abra06a], spatial or temporal heterogeneity [@wils94], and trade-offs associated with species interactions [@mcpe96; @egas04; @pois11c].
 Ecological factors such as environmental and spatial heterogeneity and evolutionary processes such as niche partitioning may permit the coexistence between competing species with similar and/or different number of resources [@bas06; @pou08a].
 However, most of these results were obtained in systems of low complexity, and the extent to which specialists and generalists co-occur in natural communities remains to be evaluated.
 By analyzing three bipartite network datasets covering a range of both ecological and structural situations, we show how co-occurrence can be linked with other topological network properties.
 This calls for a better integration of network methodology to the analysis of community structure, with the aim of understanding the co-occurrence of species with different specificities.

-Most emergent network properties could be predicted based on connectance alone [@poi14].
-This included, notably, components of the degree distribution involved in determining nestedness.
-The results presented here suggest that although the relationship between connectance, emergent metrics (such as nestedness and modularity), and strategy diversity is conserved across types of ecological interactions (the strength of this assertion being tempered by the low sample size for herbivory and mutualism networks), the differences between interaction types stemmed mostly from networks having different connectances.
-Specifically, host-parasite networks were more connected than the other types, but all three types of interaction had an equal proportion (approximately two-thirds) of networks with more strategy diversity than expected by chance.
+Most emergent network properties could be predicted based on connectance alone [@pois14a].
+This included, notably, components of the degree distribution (how many interactions are established/received by each species) involved in determining nestedness.
+The fact that the relationship between connectance, emergent metrics (such as nestedness and modularity), and strategy diversity is conserved across types of ecological interactions can be explained in part by these physical constraints.
+The fact that some interactions appear more or less specialised reflects average differences in connectance in these communities.
+Null models analysis nonetheless reveals that, for all types of interactions, approximately two-thirds of all networks had *more* strategy diversity than expected by chance; this suggest that despite physical constraints, a suite of ecological or evolutionary mechanisms are involved in favoring high divesity [@bast09;@haer14].
 Overall, we report that networks with higher nestedness and lower modularity, also had more strategy diversity than expected under the assumptions of the two null models.
-This observation offers promising new research perspectives.
 If the main difference between interaction types is their connectance, then the different mechanisms involved must be studied alongside their impacts on network structure.
-Species specialization is regulated by differences in life-history traits [@poi11a], competition for access to resources [@bas06; @bas07a], or phylogenetic conservatism in attack/defense strategies [@cav09].
+Species specialization is regulated by differences in life-history traits [@pois11c], competition for access to resources [@basc06; @basc07a], or phylogenetic conservatism in attack/defense strategies [@cave09].
 Through their impact on species range of resources used, these factors are likely to be involved in driving network structure, and connectance in particular.
-For example, in herbivorous systems, plants may employ multiple defenses against enemies, including the release of toxic compounds [@ari05] and/or attraction of a herbivore’s natural enemies [@ode06; @wei07; @van03; @sin12c].
+For example, in herbivorous systems, plants may employ multiple defenses against enemies, including the release of toxic compounds [@arim05] and/or attraction of a herbivore’s natural enemies [@ode06; @wei07; @van03;
+@sing12].
 The simultaneous existence of different levels of defense such as those mentionned above may promote lower connectance.
 It can also result in the faster diversification of exploitation strategies at the upper level (in the sense that enemies specialize on a *defense mechanism* rather than on the set of defended species) than in other types of interactions relying on narrower sets of mechanisms [@for12].
 This may result in the maintenance of high strategy diversity relative to connectance in some antagonistic interactions.

 In summary, although the ecological nature of an interaction (mutualistic or antagonistic) has an impact on network structure, higher than expected